 Methods of estimation

 Empirical data from health facilities and/or household surveys are used.

-By place of delivery, type of skilled health personnel, location (urban/rural, major regions/provinces) and socio-economic characteristics (e.g. education level, wealth quintile).
+By location (urban/rural, major regions/provinces) and socio-economic characteristics (e.g. women's education level, wealth quintile).

 Antenatal care in developing countries.
 Promises, achievements and missed opportunities

 The World Health Report 2005 - make every mother and child count

 A single antenatal visit is not a good indicator of the quality of care.
 Additional indicators may include the number of visits (at least four per pregnancy are recommended) and the timing of the first visit.